 Legal Tech Trends 2024 ILTA Technology Survey Preview

-The ILTA Technology Survey Committee has provided an exclusive preview of their 2024 Legal Tech trends survey results, offering a glimpse into the technological landscape shaping law firms across the United States.
+The ILTA Technology Survey Committee has provided an exclusive preview of their 2024 Legal Tech Trends survey results, offering a glimpse into the technological landscape shaping law firms across the United States.
 This preview session provided valuable insights into the technological landscape of law firms across the United States, highlighting emerging trends, challenges, and potential future directions.

 While the full survey results are yet to be published (at the time of writing this article), the preliminary findings shared during the conference have already begun to paint a picture of an industry in transition, working with new technologies and the evolving nature of the legal workplace.